The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection

+In the (standard) discrete Fr\'echet distance, the frogs can make simultaneous jumps, each to its next point.
+In contrast, when allowing shortcuts, we forbid the frogs from making such simultaneous jumps.
+This forces the frog making the jump (standard or shortcut) to stay close to the other frog while making the move.
+In a sense this restriction is the discrete analogue of the requirement in the continuous case, that the dog, when walking on its shortcut segment, stays close to the person on the other curve, who does not move during the shortcut.
+In the two sided case simultaneous jumps make the problem degenerate as it is possible for the frogs to jump from $p_{0}$ and $q_{0}$ straight to $p_{m-1}$ and $q_{n-1}$.

 \paragraph{Our results.} In this paper we give efficient algorithms for computing the discrete Fr\'echet distance with one-sided and two-sided shortcuts.
-The structure of the one-sided problem allows us to decide whether the distance is no larger than a given $\delta$, in $O(n+m)$ time, and the challenge is to search for the optimum, using this fast decision procedure, with a small overhead.
+The structure of the one-sided problem allows to decide whether the distance is no larger than a given $\delta$ in $O(m+n)$ time, and the challenge is to search for the optimum, using this fast decision procedure, with the smallest possible overhead.
 The naive approach would be to use the $O((m^{2/3}n^{2/3}+m+n)\log (m+n))$-time distance selection procedure of \cite{KS97}, which would make the running time $\Omega((m^{2/3}n^{2/3}+m+n)\log (m+n))$, much higher than the linear cost of the decision procedure.